Jason-Skillman/Scriptable-Events/README.md

 ![unity_package_manager_git_with_url](Documentation~/images/unity_package_manager_git_with_url.png))

 Click `Add` and the package will be installed in your project.

+---
+**NOTE:** Unity 2019.2 or lower

+Other ways to install the package
+1. To install the package in an earler version of Unity you can clone this git into your project's `Packages` folder.
+1. Another alternative would be to download the package and in the `Package Manager` click on `Add package from disk...` and select the package's root folder.

+---

 ## How to use
 You can create an event by going to `Create/Scriptable Events/<Event Type>` in the `Project` window.
 Each event is a scriptable prefab.
 Multible events can be created for your project and different event types exist.
 Some of the primitive event types include void, int, float, string and bool.